 Permanent solution for WordPress blank page problem caused by memory issues

-Incidentally, if your website is frequently exceeding its limit, you might want to consider InMotion VPS hosting server - during peak loads, InMotion has burstable memory, where your site gets allocated the memory it needs for a temporary period of time.
+Incidentally, if your website is frequently exceeding its limit, you might want to consider InMotion VPS hosting server - during peak loads, InMotion has burstable memory, where your site gets allocated the memory it needs for a temporary period.
 This makes sure your site does not experience the white screen of death

 Corrupt core files might cause the WordPress White Screen of Death

-If none of the above solutions fix the issue, it’s possible that one of your WordPress core files may have corrupted.
+If none of the above solutions fix the issue, one of your WordPress core files may have corrupted.
 Though it’s very unlikely, it still happens especially if you suspect a hack attack on your WordPress website.